misiektoja/spotify_monitor/docs/debugging.md

 ---

-<a id="-secret-key-extraction-via-docker-recommended-easiest-way"></a>
+<a id="-secret-key-extraction-via-docker"></a>
-## 🐳 Secret Key Extraction via Docker (Recommended Easiest Way)
+## Secret Key Extraction via Docker

 A prebuilt multi-architecture image is available on Docker Hub: [`misiektoja/spotify-secrets-grabber`](https://hub.docker.com/r/misiektoja/spotify-secrets-grabber)

-The examples below use the mutable `latest` tag.
-The direct `docker run` commands use `--pull=always`.
-The bundled Compose file uses `pull_policy: always`.
-Both prevent Docker from reusing an older cached extractor.
-To stay on a specific release, append a version such as `:1.3` to the direct image name or set the same tag in the Compose `image` field.
+The examples use the `latest` tag. `--pull=always` in direct commands and `pull_policy: always` in Compose make Docker check for a newer image before each run.
+To stay on one release, add a version such as `:1.3` to the image name.

 This image works on: